Hydrat-Agency/Grogu-CMS/README.md

 ];
 ```

-You will need then to register the plugin into your Filament Panel :
+You will need to register the plugin into your Filament Panel :

 ```php
 GroguCMSPlugin::make()